 Essential Steps to Find a New York State Marriage Record

-Marriage records can be some of the most valuable documents that you uncover in researching your New York ancestors.
+Marriage records can be some of the most valuable documents that you uncover while researching your New York ancestors.

-Marriage is often an important life event, and an official record of this act can be treasured in and of itself.
-Of course, the information contained in a marriage certificate or license is also incredibly valuable to the family history researcher - depending on the time and place of the marriage, you can find deep information on both spouses (including a specific foreign birthplace if one was an immigrant), as well as deep information on parents and witnesses.
+Marriage is often an important life event, so an official record of this act can be treasured in and of itself.
+And of course, the information contained in a marriage certificate or license is also incredibly valuable to the family history researcher—depending on the time and place of the marriage, you can find deep information on both spouses (including a specific foreign birthplace if one was an immigrant), as well as deep information on parents and witnesses.

 The problem with New York State marriage records

 Civil marriage records can be challenging to locate in New York State.
 Marriage records created in New York City are kept separately from those created elsewhere in New York State, and record-keeping for all vital records (civil birth, marriage, and death records) was very spotty until about 1914.
 There are also plenty of local exceptions and idiosyncrasies that affect the research process.